azsk/AzTS-docs/Control coverage/Feature/LoadBalancer.md

 > **Passed:**
 > 1. Web Application Firewall has been configured on Load Balancer. <b>OR</b>
-> 2. Network Security Group is configured on the subnets assoicated with the Load Balancer.
+> 2. Network Security Group is configured on the subnets associated with the Load Balancer.
 >
 > **Failed:**
 > 1. Web Application Firewall is not configured on Load Balancer. <b>OR</b>
-> 2. Network Security Group is not configured on the subnets assoicated with the Load Balancer.
+> 2. Network Security Group is not configured on the subnets associated with the Load Balancer.
 >
 > **Error:**
 >There was an error fetching WAF Configuration details of Load Balancer.